The Claes Test

 How to Use

 Run this as a team exercise.
 Discuss each question openly and agree on whether the answer is genuinely “yes”.
-If you find a “No,” you have found the friction in your environment.
+If a question is left unticked, you’ve likely found friction in your environment.

 Remember Kurt Lewin’s equation:

-\[B = f(P, E)\]Behaviour is a function of the Person and their Environment.
-Fix the environment, and the behaviour will follow.
+\[B = f(P, E)\]Behavior is a function of the Person and their Environment.
+Fix the environment, and the behavior will follow.